masonchilders-11/ReverbListingApp/README.md

 ## Introduction

-Reverb Listing App (working name) is a Shopify application designed to bridge Shopify and Reverb e-commerce transactions.
+ListEasy is a Shopify application designed to bridge Shopify and Reverb e-commerce transactions.
 It will allow the user to search through their inventory and seamlessly publish products to Reverb.
 Developed using Remix and integrated with Shopify's GraphQL API, this app showcases advanced web development techniques, seamless e-commerce integrations, and a user-friendly interface.

 ## Features